nxrth1/kenya-crva/README.md

 ## 📄 License

-This project was produced for UNEP Kenya under the WiSK Mentorship Programme.
+This project was produced under the WiSK Mentorship Programme.
 Data and outputs are intended for research, policy, and educational use.

 ---